happnz/sequelize-transactional-decorator/README.md

 {
   connectionName?: string; // if your connection has custom name, pass it here isolationLevel?: string; // Isolation Level of transaction.
-Default value depends on your Sequelize config or the database you use
+Default value depends on your Sequelize config or the database you use propagation?: string; // Default value is REQUIRED.
+Allowed options are described below }
-}
 ```

+## Propagation options

+- `REQUIRED` (default) - If exists, use current transaction, otherwise create a new one.
+- `SUPPORTS` - If exists, use current transaction, otherwise execute without transaction.
+- `MANDATORY` - If exists, use current transaction, otherwise throw an exception.
+- `NEVER` - Execute without transaction.
+If an active transaction exists, throw an exception.
+- `NOT_SUPPORTED` - Execute without transaction, suspend an active transaction if it exists.
+- `REQUIRES_NEW` - Always execute in a separate transaction, suspend an active transaction if it exists.

+## Isolation Level Options

+- `READ UNCOMMITTED`
+- `READ COMMITTED`
+- `REPEATABLE READ`
+- `SERIALIZABLE`

+For more info refer to your database documentation.

 ## Mocking in unit tests